 - bad: No use of files or reading files is done with some odd way (that was not taught on this course).
 Alternatively, the code only writes files but does not read them.

 - good: Files are read and written in some way that the statistics requirement is filled.
 Alternatively the game has some other way to use files, like saving and loading.

 - excellent: Files are used intelligently so that anyone can deduce just by looking at the files how it should be interpreted by the program.

-In order to pass the course the student must undergo a 15-minute personal evaluation session with the course assistant who revised his or her work.
+In order to pass the course the student or group must undergo a 15-minute evaluation session with the course assistant who reviewed their work.
 You can book your evaluation time with a form which will be added to this site at the end of the course.
-If you want to return your assignment before that, you have to book your session via email: email@example.com.
-Also tell us why did you decide to do your course work beforehand and where have you learned the required skills to do the it.